OFFIS-mosaik/mosaik/docs/scenario-definition.rst

    >>> a.children
    []

-A model instances is represented in your scenario as an :class:`Entity`.
+A model instance is represented in your scenario as an :class:`Entity`.
 The entity belongs to the simulator *ExampleSim-0*, has the ID *0.0* and its type is *A*.
 The entity ID is unique within a simulator.
 To make it globally unique, we prepend it with the simulator ID.
 This is called the entity's *full ID* (see